September 12, 2025

 Without an emergency fund, you might be forced to break your investments or take costly personal loans.
 Both derail wealth-building.
 A buffer keeps your financial plan intact.

-Where to Keep Your Emergency Fund in India?
+Where to Keep Your Emergency Fund: A 3-Tier Structure

 Your emergency money should not be locked up in risky or illiquid assets.
-The ideal approach is to split it across safe options for both liquidity and reasonable returns.
+A practical approach is to organise it across three tiers, each serving a distinct purpose.

-Liquid Mutual Funds 1 day High 6–7% Balance of fund for slightly higher yield
+Liquid Mutual Fund 1 day High 6 to 7% Tier 2: balance of fund

 How Much Emergency Fund Do You Need?
 The 3-6-12 Rule

-Now the crucial part - deciding how much to save.
-The thumb rule is based on your family situation and job stability:
+The thumb rule is based on your family situation and income stability:

-• Single with a stable job → 3 months of essential expenses.
+• Single with a stable salaried job: 3 months of essential expenses

-• Family with dependent parents → 6–9 months of expenses.
+• Family with dependent parents: 6 to 9 months of expenses

-• Entrepreneurs or those with variable income → 9–12 months of expenses.
+• Entrepreneurs or those with variable income: 9 to 12 months of expenses

-Emergency Fund = Essential Monthly Expenses × Number of Months (3–12)
+Formula: Emergency Fund = Essential Monthly Expenses x Number of Months (3 to 12)

 Emergency Fund Cheat Sheet

-Monthly Spend Single (3 Months) Married + Dependents (6 Months) Business/No Fixed Salary (9–12 Months)
+Monthly Spend Single (3 Months) Married + Dependents (6 Months) Business / Variable Income (9 to 12 Months)

 Note: Expenses = Rent + groceries + school fees + EMIs + utilities + buffer.